 Lioret Cylinders (1893–1900)

-Label color initially indicated the type of music, with blue labels for songs, orange for instrumental solos, red for fanfares, green for harmonies, and gray labels for hymns.
-By 1899 his catalog listed nearly 1400 titles.
+The color of the label color initially indicated the type of music, with blue labels for songs, orange for instrumental solos, red for fanfares, green for harmonies, and gray for hymns.
+By 1899, Lioret's catalog listed nearly 1400 titles.
 Performers are not named or announced and catalog numbers are almost never listed on the cylinder, making precise identification and dating difficult.

 UCSB's small but significant collection of Lioret cylinders was originally owned by collector Ray Phillips and supplemented by collector John Levin.